Anirudh-B-Mitta/rel_event/README.md

 Struggling with event management complexities?
 Existing systems often leave users frustrated with convoluted interfaces and cumbersome processes.
 Our Event Management System __REL-EVENT__ revolutionizes event organization, attendee registration, and volunteer coordination, offering an intuitive platform that simplifies the entire process.
 With streamlined event creation, seamless attendee registration, and efficient volunteer management, Rel-Event bridges the gap between organizers, attendees, and volunteers, ensuring a smooth and hassle-free experience for all.
 It even let's all the users to perform all the roles.
 Join us in redefining event management

-(The following code is only the backend.
+(The following code is only for the backend.
 For frontend use [RelEvent Frontend](https://github.com/siddarthal/AlphaProject.git "AlphaProject"))

 ## Running the App
-<p>Usage of this application can be done in three ways.
-The first would be running it in the localhost of your system where you and only you can access the application.</p>
+<p>Usage of this application can be done in three ways.</p>
+<p> The first would be running it in the localhost of your system where you and only you can access the application.</p>
-<p>The second way is to host it on any cloud service like AWS with the help of containerzation tool such as Docker</p>
+<p>The second way is to host it on any cloud service like AWS with the help of containerzation tool such as Docker.</p>
-<p>The next type is to use Jenkins for CI/CD</p>
+<p>The next type is to use Jenkins for CI/CD.</p>

 ## Localhost
 <p>To run the application in the localhost it is required to have Python 3.9 or above in the system</p>